kevendi/kevendi/README.md

 👨 I am a software engineer with experience in a range of languages, frameworks and methodologies.

-⛳ Outside of tech I am a keen follower and player of sports, such as football, tennis and golf, as well as an average musician - and I'm always looking to combine my interest in these with my skills in tech.
+⛳ Outside of tech I am a keen follower and player of sports, such as football, tennis and golf, as well as an average musician - and I'm always looking to combine my interest in these with my skills in software development.

 [![Kevin's GitHub stats](https://github-readme-stats.vercel.app/api?username=kevendi)](https://github.com/anuraghazra/github-readme-stats)